stackbit-projects/caring-kangaroo-ba429/content/getting-started/installation.md

 After theme installation, the <code>/docs/themes/ace-documentation</code> folder should contain the file <code>theme.toml</code>, along with all other theme files.

 ### Configuring your hugo site to use the theme
 Inside your site's folder, <code>/docs</code>, you will find a file called <code>config.toml</code>.
 This is the configuration file for your site.
-Open it and configure it to use the Ace theme by setting the following value:
+Open it and configure it to use the Ace theme by setting the following value:How to install QuickBox ProHow to install QuickBox Pro
 {{< code lang="toml" >}}
 theme = "ace-documentation"
 {{< /code >}}